bdb5275/CS601-project/README.md

 CS 601 Final Project by Brandon Bao

 Overview:
-This project is a quick introduction of Brandon as a person and his background, as well as a personality quiz that Bradnon has developed.
+This project is a quick introduction of Brandon as a person and his background, as well as a personality quiz that Brandon has developed.

 Link:
 https://effulgent-kashata-fb0dbe.netlify.app/cover_page